 PrEP: A New Tool for HIV Prevention

 Pre-exposure prophylaxis, or PrEP, is a new HIV prevention method in which people who do not have HIV infection take a pill daily to reduce their risk of becoming infected.
 The pill contains medicines that prevent HIV from making new virus as it enters the body.
 In this way PrEP medicines can help keep the virus from establishing a permanent infection.
-Learn more about this new tool from the CDC's PrEP Fact Sheet.
+Learn more about this new tool from CDC - PrEP.

 nPEP: Nonoccupational Post Exposure Prophylaxis